 Optimized for delivery

 Ghost kitchens provide you with kitchen space that’s dedicated to fulfilling each online order.
-At CloudKitchens, each one comes equipped with the proprietary software needed to track orders and decrease delivery time, meaning more happy customers leaving raving reviews.
+At CloudKitchens, each one comes equipped with the proprietary software needed to track orders and decrease delivery time, meaning more happy customers leave raving reviews.
 All your delivery orders are streamlined onto one single tablet, regardless of which delivery app the customer is using.
 This means real-time, accurate data right at your fingertips.

-With a dedicated onsite fulfillment team ensuring each order gets in the hands of the right delivery driver, you’re able to cook up more orders and get them into the hands of your customers in less time.
+With a dedicated onsite fulfillment team ensuring each order gets into the hands of the right delivery driver, you’re able to cook up more orders and get them into the hands of your customers in less time.
 The more accurate your ETA with delivery, the better online ratings you’ll receive.
 With your own ghost kitchen, growing your restaurant business and expanding into new neighborhoods has never been easier.